 CHANGES TO APPOINTMENTS IN LIGHT OF CURRENT CORONAVIRUS GUIDANCE

 Information and guidance re Covid 19 (Coronavirus) is changing daily and the number of confirmed cases in the UK is increasing.
-With this in mind, we are implementing changes at the Practice to ensure both the safety of you and our staff.
+With this in mind, we have implemented changes at the Practice to ensure both the safety of you and our staff.

-On line appointments: In order to be able to triage patients who are requesting appointments, we have stopped the morning appointments available online and making a small amount available in the afternoon.
+On line appointments: In order to be able to triage patients who are requesting appointments, we have stopped the all online appointments on a temporary basis.

-******** YOU AS PATIENTS CAN ALSO HELP US BY FOLLOWING ALL GUIDANCE FROM NHS ENGLAND WITH REGARDS TO TRAVEL HISTORY.
+******** YOU AS PATIENTS CAN ALSO HELP US BY FOLLOWING ALL GUIDANCE ON COVID 19 FROM NHS ENGLAND .
 AS WELL AS THIS, PLEASE BE AWARE OF THE INCREASED PRESSURE AND DEMAND THIS IS PLACING ON STAFF PARTICULARLY THE RECEPTION TEAM ON THE FRONT DESK.
 THIS DEMAND ON PHONE LINES WILL INEVITABLY INCREASE DUE TO THE SUSPENSION OF ONLINE APPOINTMENTS AND THIS WILL UNFORTUNATELY INCREASE YOUR WAIT TIME ON THE PHONE. **********

 SAME DAY APPOINTMENTS AVAILABLE TO BOOK ONLINE